ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+#eSimpleTypeReqd !== .tAssignBegin on line 7 of stars.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tAssignBegin on line 7 of stars.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tLiteralAddress on line 8 of stars.pt
-### Semantic assertion 3 failed: !== .tLiteralAddress on line 8 of stars.pt
+### Semantic assertion 3 failed: !== oEmitValue on line 9 of stars.pt
- !== oEmitValue on line 9 of stars.pt
+ !== % value emitted 1028 on line 10 of stars.pt

 ```
 end file